aychen5/anniechen/posts/tips-for-fb-conjoints.markdown

 Obligatory caveat: I am by no means an expert in web development.
 These tips are derived from my experience figuring out how to do this, and may not reflect the most efficient modes of implementation.

-## PART 1: Building Conjoints Surveys in Qualtrics
+## PART 1: Building Conjoints in Qualtrics

 ### i) The options